Theorem on friends and strangers: Ramsey's paper

 The utter simplicity of this argument, which so powerfully produces a very interesting conclusion, is what makes the theorem appealing.
-In 1930, in a paper entitled 'On a Problem of Formal Logic,' Frank P. Ramsey proved a very general theorem (now known as Ramsey's theorem) of which this theorem is a simple case.
+In 1930, in a paper entitled 'On a Problem of Formal Logic,' Frank Ramsey proved a very general theorem (now known as Ramsey's theorem) of which this theorem is a simple case.
 This theorem of Ramsey forms the foundation of the area known as Ramsey theory in combinatorics.

 Boundaries to the theorem

-The conclusion to the theorem does not hold if we replace the party of six people by a party of less than six.
+The conclusion to the theorem does not hold if we replace the party of six people by a party of fewer than six.
 To show this, we give a coloring of K5 with red and blue that does not contain a triangle with all edges the same color.
 We draw K5 as a pentagon surrounding a star (a pentagram).
 We color the edges of the pentagon red and the edges of the star blue.

 Thus, 6 is the smallest number for which we can claim the conclusion of the theorem.
 In Ramsey theory, we write this fact as: